“Books are the treasured wealth of the world and the fit inheritance of generations and nations.”

 Each of us is proud to have the privilege of teaching English to the pupils of Silverdale School.

-We expect our pupils in Years 7, 8 and 9 to bring a private reading book to school every day.
+We expect our pupils in Years 7, 8 and 9 to bring a private reading book - either from the library or home - to school every day.
 There is a reading opportunity at the beginning of each English lesson and there may be chances to read in form time or in other lessons when work is completed.

 Key Stage 3